zer0plus/zer0plus/README.md

 ## 🔐

 - ☀️  I'm currently looking for Summer 2023 opportunities!
-- 💡  I'm currently learning Computer Vision, Neural Nets, and Algorithm design
+- 💡  I'm currently learning about Computer Vision, Neural Nets, and Algorithm design
 - 🐱‍💻 Passionate about specializing in Data Science/Machine Learning